Vambrace: Cold Soul: Development

 The development team for Vambrace consisted of a group of four members led by Devespresso CEO Minho Kim, who also functioned as the game's lead artist and had responsibilities for art, animations, and illustrations.
 While conceptual work for the art of Vambrace began in 2016, Kim claimed that the process in capturing the world and concept of Vambrace was 15 years in the making.
 The basic concept of Vambrace had its origins in the team's shared passion for tabletop role-playing games.
 According to Kim, writer Tristan Lee Riven used a bottom-up approach to world building" in order to ensure that story element could be integrated in a cohesive manner.
 Riven was responsible for creating the races, cultures and nations featured in the final product.

 For the game's art style, Kim aimed for a more polished look in contrast to Devespresso's previous game, The Coma: Cutting Class.
 The Castlevania series was an important inspiration for the gothic horror aesthetic of Vambrace, as is the 2016 video game Darkest Dungeon.
 Kim was primarily inspired by media such as illustrated tale books when he started drawing to visualize his own original stories.
 Kim's team completed work on a remastered edition of The Coma titled The Coma: Recut prior to the release of Vambrace.
 Although the visual style for Vambrace has not evolved much from The Coma once development officially began, Kim was able to pin down visuals that mixed his original illustrative style and games he previously worked on.
 He struggled for a time to finalize his artistic vision of the game, but reached a breakthrough once he finished the final portrait illustration of the game's protagonist Evelia Lyric.
-Kim claimed that the body of art work he single-handedly produced for Vambrace was "overwhelming" and about equal to the amount produced by an art team for a developmental project of comparable size and scope between one to two years.
+Kim claimed that the body of art work he single-handedly produced for Vambrace was "overwhelming" and about equal to the amount produced by an art team for a developmental project of comparable size and scope between one and two years.
 A reason given by Kim for the large overhead view of the world map during the transition in between levels was to give players a strong visualization of the damage and scale of the curse placed upon Icenaire.